 This new “direct access ramp” would be an additional access to Bradcorp land for the construction of its first stage of development, enable improved access in the longer term to the amenities of the New Town and could provide a new access for traffic coming from the north to the Bingara Gorge community.

 The second feature of Bradcorp’s concept is to bring forward the delivery of the north facing ramp, which already forms part of the road network proposed for Wilton New Town, to align with the construction of the “direct access ramp”.
-Both would be delivered in conjunction with civil works for Bradcorp’s first stage and before housing construction.

 The consultation events were well attended and participants were fully engaged with the project team regarding the additional direct access and acceleration of the north facing ramps concept.